Prepared by: Dr. James Rini, MD, MPH | Section Head, Ochsner Neurocognitive Program

 - pTau181 or Amyloid-Tau-Neurodegeneration (ATN) Profile

-- pTau217 or pTau217/Aβ42 ratio
+- pTau217 or pTau217/A beta 42 ratio

 - Neurofilament light chain (NfL) or Amyloid-Tau-Neurodegeneration (ATN) Profile

-- Standard Screening Labs
+- Standard Screening Labs:

 - MRI Brain (without contrast):